-\bullet A - Gain of an input amplifier.

-- \blacksquare R_1 Output impedance of signal source (usually 50 Ohm). - \blacksquare R2 Value of serial resistors at operational amplifier inputs.
+- A Gain of an input amplifier. - R_1 Output impedance of signal source (usually 50 Ohm). - R_2 Value of serial resistors at operational amplifier inputs.

 We have $R_2 = 1000\Omega$ and $R_1 = 50\Omega$ which imply that A = 0.815.
 That value of A is further confirmed by the measurement.
 In our measurement setup we have H1012 Ethernet transformer connected to inputs of ADC.
-The transformer has a 10% tolerance in impedance and amplification.
-We measured ADC saturation voltage of 705.7 mV (generator output) in this setup due to impedance mismatch and uncalibrated transformer gain.
+We have used this transformer for signal symmetrization from BNC connector at Agilent 33220A signal generator.
+Circuit diagram of used transformer circuit is shown in picture 3.1 and circuit realization in photograph 3.4.